Riki Rachtman: Hosting

-Before becoming a full-time VJ for Headbangers Ball, Rachtman made guest appearances as a fill-in and guest VJ for the show in 1989 while Adam Curry was still the main host for the program at that time.
-From 1990–1995, Rachtman hosted MTV's heavy metal show Headbangers Ball (replacing Curry) as a full-time VJ.
-His friend at the time, Axl Rose of Guns N' Roses, reportedly was instrumental in him getting the job at MTV.
-Despite having no TV experience during that time, he eventually got a job as a VJ on MTV after his successful performance during his audition at MTV studios in New York.
+Rachtman made appearances for MTV's heavy metal show Headbangers Ball in 1989 as a fill-in host and guest VJ, while Adam Curry was the show's main host.
+His friend at the time, Axl Rose of Guns N' Roses, had flown with Rachtman to New York City for an audition at MTV Studios.
+Despite having no TV experience, he got the job and eventually replaced Curry.
+From 1990–1995, Rachtman hosted Headbangers Ball as a full-time VJ.
 Rachtman had a brief appearance as a wedding guest in Guns N' Roses' music video "November Rain".

-From August 1993 to January 1996, Riki co-hosted the radio advice program Loveline with Doctor Drew Pinsky, before being joined by Adam Carolla in October 1995.
+From August 1993 to January 1996, Rachtman co-hosted the radio advice program Loveline with Dr. Drew Pinsky, before being joined by Adam Carolla in October 1995.
 The trio hosted together until Rachtman decided to leave and pursue other ventures in January 1996.

 In 1999 and 2000, Rachtman worked for World Championship Wrestling as a backstage interviewer.
-During one episode, he was almost powerbombed by wrestler Kevin Nash.
-He also hosted Nitro, WCW's flagship program, parties across the country.
-Rachtman had previously appeared on WCW programming as a guest co-host for the May 30, 1992 edition of Saturday Night.
+He also hosted Nitro, WCW's flagship program.
+Rachtman had previously appeared on WCW programming as a guest co-host for the May 30, 1992, edition of Saturday Night.

 On the Los Angeles radio station KLSX, Rachtman hosted a show called 'Riki Rachtman Radio.'
 The show came to an abrupt end when he assaulted fellow KLSX show host Doug Steckler after Steckler insulted Rachtman's girlfriend at the time, adult-film actress Janine Lindemulder.

 In 2003, Rachtman hosted 22 Greatest Bands for MTV2.

 In 2003, he became the host of a syndicated rock music and NASCAR-themed radio show called Racing Rocks, which is heard on over 120 stations across America.
 He hosted Nascar 24/7 Live.
 He was a former co-host of the show NASCAR RaceDay, as of 2008 is no longer part of the program.